goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

 **Task**

-You are assigned four data structure descriptions listed below.
-For each description, you are tasked to search for an appropriate root class of the data data structure in the Wikidata ontology.
-Please, follow the instructions below.
+You are assigned four data structure descriptions listed as part of the questionnaire.
+For each description, you are tasked to search for an appropriate root class of the data structure in the Wikidata ontology using the Dataspecer tool. **Your task is to only find the root class.
+Do not model the entire data structure.**

 **Instructions**